aaronamran/MSAF-System-Administration-Fundamentals/Windows System Security and Administration - Part 1/prevent-unauth-users-view-folder.md

   - Login as the local administrator.
 Attempt to access the 'C:\Confidential' folder and open powershell.exe
   - Login as 'user1' of the 'Finance' group.
 Attempt to access the 'C:\Confidential' folder and open powershell.exe
   - Login as 'user2' of the 'Human Resources group.
 Attempt to access the 'C:\Confidential' folder and open powershell.exe

-## Benchmarks
+- Validatiom
   - Local administrator can access the 'C:\Confidential' folder and open powershell.exe
   - 'user1' can access the 'C:\Confidential' folder but cannot open powershell.exe
   - 'user2' cannot access the 'C:\Confidential' folder and cannot open powershell.exe

+## Benchmarks
+- Login as the local administrator
+- Show the user accounts and groups on the machine
+- Show that the local administrator can access the 'C:\Confidential' folder and open powershell.exe
+- Show the security settings on the 'C:\Confidential' folder
+- Show the access control settings in the local group policy editor for powershell.exe
+- Login as 'user1'
+- Show that 'user1' can access the 'C:\Confidential' folder but cannot open powershell.exe
+- Login as 'user2'
+- Show that 'user2' cannot access the 'C:\Confidential' folder and cannot open powershell.exe

 ## Practical Approach
-1.
+1. Login to the Windows 10 VM using the local admin account
+2. To create groups, open `Computer Management` by pressing `Windows Key + X` and select `Computer Management`.
+Navigate to `Local Users and Groups > Groups`.
+Then create two groups: `Finance` and `Human Resources`
+3. To create users, navigate to `Local Users and Groups > Users`.
+Then, create two users and add them to each group: `user1` (add to the Finance group) and `user2` (add to the Human Resources group)
+4. To configure folder permissions, create a folder named `Confidential` in the `C:/` drive
+5. Right-click on the `Confidential folder > Properties > Security tab`.
+Remove `Users and Authenticated Users` from the access list.
+Add the `Finance` group and grant `Full Control` to the `Finance` group.
+Add the `Human Resources` group and deny `Read & Execute` permissions for the `Human Resources` group
+6. To restrict access to PowerShell, open Local Group Policy Editor using `gpedit.msc`.
+Go to: `Computer Configuration > Windows Settings > Security Settings > Software Restriction Policies`.
+Right-click `Software Restriction Policies > Create New Policies`
+7. Then create a rule for PowerShell by navigating to `Additional Rules`.
+Right-click > New Path Rule.
+Set the path: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe` and Security Level: Disallowed.
+Apply the rule to the Finance and Human Resources groups.